 Alicia Morena – Artistic Consultant

 In 1998, I was invited by the Department of Dance at the Monterey Peninsula College, under Dawn Sare and Walter White, to be a guest artist in Flamenco dance and to produce my choreo-drama, “Concierto Homenaje-a Lorca”.
-The very successful 3-night concert, financed in part by the Cultural Arts Council for Monterey County, involved a multifaceted community of students, artists, and audiences who expressed and supported cultural survival through the dance arts in the life and works of Federico García-Lorca.
+The very successful 3-night concert, financed in part by the Cultural Arts Council for Monterey County, involved a multifaceted community of students, artists, and audiences who expressed and supported cultural survival through the dance arts in the life and works of this exemplary multicultural artist, Federico Garcia-Lorca.
 Because of this event, I founded ADITI, Sanskrit for creative abundance, with the generous help of local attorney, Sonia Sharma.
 Since 1999, I have worked in numerous roles on the board to encourage and demonstrate the preservation of cultures through dance and the inter arts.

 As Artist Consultant to the Aditi Foundation, I will (1) assist the board in securing applications for student dance scholarships in the under served communities of Monterey County, (2) mentor scholarship students in teaching roles to pass on the disappearing heritage of the oldest ethnic and classical dances, (3) build a student ensemble (Así, Así Jazmín) and a professional ensemble (Danzas Aditi) to demonstrate the oldest, authentic dances with music and costumes in historic venues for cultural tourism, and (4) encourage the board to create a yearly fundraiser that integrates dance with inter arts, in a thematic and collaborative manner, with other non-profits.